-This course provides the framework and procedures for securing computer systems and data networks.
-Topics include the methodologies for the design of security systems, establishing security protocols, and the identification of best practices in administration, testing, and response protocols for secure communications systems.
+Students are provided the framework and procedures for securing computer systems and data networks.
+Topics may include the methodologies for the design of security systems, establishing security protocols, and the identification of best practices in administration, testing, and response protocols for secure communications systems.